martinkearn/AI-Services-Workshop/Knowledge/Lab.md

 Note that you can also choose alternative answers and add additional phrasings to make the knowledge base broader.

-### 1.3 - Publish
-In this section, we'll publish the QnA Maker service so we can see the API end point and key.
-1. Click Publish
-1. Note that you have an endpoint and `Ocp-Apim-Subscription-Key` which can be used to make simple API calls

 ## 2 - Books Recommendations
 In this section you'll deploy the Cortana Intelligence Suite Recommendations Solution to your Azure subscription and train it to provide book recommendations.